sgahlot/test-gh-actions/docs/HELM_CHARTS.md

    - `METRICS_ALERTING_IMAGE = $(REGISTRY)/$(ORG)/$(IMAGE_PREFIX)-metrics-alerting`
    - `MCP_SERVER_IMAGE = $(REGISTRY)/$(ORG)/$(IMAGE_PREFIX)-mcp-server`

+   **Note**: The observability and rag charts use external images and are not automatically updated by the CI/CD pipeline.

 2. **Helm commands use `--set` for both repository and tag**:
    - `--set image.repository=$(METRICS_API_IMAGE)`
    - `--set image.tag=$(VERSION)`